BWL-Lexiken

 The formula for the break-even point equation is:

-For example, if a company produced 10 T-shirts with a price of 20 euros per shirt and paid a total of 100 euros in materials and labor, the break even point is 5 T-shirts (100 euros / 20 euros).
-If the company sells more than 5 T-shirts, it will make profit.
-If it sells less than 5, it will make loss.
+For example, if a business has produced 10 t-shirts at a cost of $20 per shirt, and has paid a total of $100 in materials and labor, the break-even point is 5 t-shirts (100 dollars / 20 dollars).
+If the company sells more than 5 T-shirts, it will make a profit.
+If it sells less than 5, it will make a loss.
+This example is very simplified, since it is unusual in practice for the fixed cost portion to be €0.
+[3]

 Interested in Studying Business Administration?